New Zealand Constitution Act 1852: Effect

-By the Act, the provinces had the authority to pass provincial legislation, although the governor had a reserve power of veto such legislation, and the right of the Crown to disallow provincial Acts within two years of their passage was preserved.
+By the act, the provinces had the authority to pass provincial legislation, although the governor had a reserve power of veto such legislation, and the right of the Crown to disallow provincial acts within two years of their passage was preserved.
 Parliament was granted the power to make laws for the "peace, order, and good government of New Zealand" provided such legislation was not inconsistent with the laws of England.

 Sections

 The Constitution Act consisted of 82 sections as passed, a preamble and one schedule.

 Preamble

-The Constitution Act's preamble recounts the previous enactments (including the New Zealand Constitution Act 1846), charters and letters patent passed and issued in the creation of the Colony of New Zealand.
+The Constitution Act's preamble recounts the previous enactments, including the New Zealand Constitution Act 1846 (9 & 10 Vict. c.
+103), charters and letters patent passed and issued in the creation of the Colony of New Zealand.

 Repeals

 The Constitution Act repealed all enactments that were repugnant to the Constitution Act but preserved all ordinances of the then established provinces of New Zealand.

 Provinces

 Sections 2 to 28 dealt with the Provinces of New Zealand, setting out their establishment, composition, elections, powers and procedures.
 Each province was to have a Superintendent and a Provincial Council.
 Each Provincial Council consisted of no less than nine members, elected by men over the age of 21 years, owning freehold estate, living in the district and with a £50 or above income per annum.
+Since Māori land was owned collectively not on individual title as was required, most Māori could not vote.

 Superintendents were elected directly at the same time as Provincial Councils.

 Provinces were able to make laws (ordinances) in all areas, except for: